 That was my first question, and my next question was ‘is there such thing as a Betaine supplement?’

 Well it took a little Googling, but I soon realised that there was such a supplement, and it’s more commonly known as TMG or Trimethylglycine.

 It’s also known as Betaine or Betaine Anhydrous, and there are quite a number of different brands available.

-Turns out that Betaine supplements are made from beets – beetroot or sugar beet – and betaine is found naturally in beets, fish and legumes.
+Betaine supplements are made from beets – beetroot or sugar beet – and betaine is found naturally in beets, fish and legumes.
 (I eat lots of beetroot, but I’m obviously still not getting, or absorbing, enough betaine).